NotRaj/GSC-coding-assessment-/README.md

-The file GSC_A1 is the first problem in the assemsent, I did it in python because it would be illogical to do it in c++ given the ease of use python has with API calls.
+The file GSC_A1 is the first problem in the assessment, I did it in Python because it would be illogical to do it in C++ given the ease of use Python has with API calls.
+First, you can download the Python file and run it on your device, please be careful while using it I used the free version of the API so there are only a limited amount of calls to be made (400 total left).

 The file GSC_A2 contains the second problem done in C++ it is a quick sort algo implementation and then finding the median of the sorted array.
+Download and run the file, and you will be prompted to input the array size and values.